szeitlin/szeitlin-blog/content/posts/engineering/postgres-with-docker.md

 # Step 3.
 Connect to the database using python

-1. In a third terminal window, fire up a conda environment. #install anaconda if you don't have it
+1. In a third terminal window, fire up a conda environment.
+(To do this the way I did, you'll have to install anaconda if you don't have it already.)

 `conda create -n postgres-test python=3 psycopg2 ipython jupyter notebook`

 Conda has [great documentation](https://docs.anaconda.com/anaconda/), I recommend reading it.

 Psycopg2 is the name of the library we'll use to connect to postgres.

 I always install ipython and jupyter notebooks because I almost always end up using them for development and/or debugging.

 2. Start up that environment: